All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The cardiovascular evidence for GLP-1 agonists has fundamentally reshaped treatment guidelines:

-Guideline positioning: The ADA Standards of Care (2024) and the ESC/EASD cardiovascular disease guidelines recommend GLP-1 agonists with proven cardiovascular benefit (liraglutide, semaglutide, dulaglutide) as preferred agents for patients with type 2 diabetes and established atherosclerotic cardiovascular disease, independent of HbA1c.
-This means that cardiovascular protection, not glucose control, is the primary rationale for prescribing in these patients .
+Guideline positioning: The ADA Standards of Care (2024) and the ESC/EASD cardiovascular disease guidelines recommend GLP-1 agonists with proven cardiovascular benefit (liraglutide, semaglutide, dulaglutide) as preferred agents for patients with type 2 diabetes and established atherosclerotic cardiovascular disease, independent of HbA1c. cardiovascular protection, not glucose control, is the primary rationale for prescribing in these patients .

 Beyond diabetes: The SELECT trial has prompted guideline updates to consider semaglutide 2.4 mg for cardiovascular risk reduction in patients with obesity and established cardiovascular disease, regardless of diabetes status.
 This significantly expands the eligible population.

 Combination with SGLT2 inhibitors: GLP-1 agonists and SGLT2 inhibitors have complementary cardiovascular mechanisms.
 GLP-1 agonists primarily reduce atherosclerotic events (MI, stroke), while SGLT2 inhibitors have stronger effects on heart failure hospitalization.
-Many experts recommend using both in high-risk patients, though this combination has not been tested in a dedicated outcomes trial .
+Many experts recommend using both in high-risk patients, though this combination hasn't been tested in a dedicated outcomes trial .

 Agent selection: Among GLP-1 agonists with proven cardiovascular benefit, semaglutide has shown the largest MACE reduction in both diabetes (SUSTAIN-6: 26%) and obesity (SELECT: 20%[2]).
 Tirzepatide's cardiovascular outcomes trial (SURPASS-CVOT) is ongoing and will determine whether the dual GIP/GLP-1 agonist provides additional cardiovascular benefit beyond GLP-1 agonism alone .